sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * When the SmartSwitch host reboots the DPU, the host should update the previous-reboot-cause-host field in the ChassisStateDB
 * The reboot-cause history should provide a holistic view of the reboot cause of the SmartSwitch host CPU, the reboot-cause of all the DPUs as seen by the Switch and the DPU itself.
 * The DPUs should be uniquely identified (See DPU-ID IP/MAC allocation table) and the DPU upon boot should get this ID from the host and identify itself.
-* The DPU-ID itself can be used to assign the IP address of the midplane interface for both end points of the midplane interface between the host and dpu (see the midplane-interface  IP address assignment section)
-* Implement the required new APIs for DPU management (see details in design section)
+* Implement the required API enhancements and new APIs for DPU management (see details in design section)
 * SmartSwitch should use the existing SONiC midplane-interface model in modular chassis design for communication between the DPU and the NPU
 * SmartSwitch should extend the SONiC modular chassis design and treat the dpu-cards (SLED) just like line-cards in existing design
 * Reboot
     * Only cold reboot of DPUs is required, warm boot support is not required.
 ### 2.2.
 Monitoring and Thermal Management
 * Dpu State
-    * The DPUs should provide their state to the host as the boot progression happens, through the host hardware (see the DPU state table for details)
+    * The DPUs should provide their state to the host as the boot progression happens
     * SmartSwitch should store the dpu state data in the DPU_STATE table in the host ChassisStateDB (explained in DB schema)
     * DPUs should be able to store the data using a redis call
     * The DPU must provide additional information on the state once it boots its OS to DPU_STATE table.